 \begin{proof} Assume first that the set of isolated points is dense and let $U$ be a non-empty open subset of $X$.
 Since $U$ contains an isolated point, no set can be dense and codense in $U$, and every subset of $X$ is monitorable.

-Conversely, assume that there exists a non-empty, open subset $V$ of $X$ that does not contain any isolated point.
+Conversely, assume that the set of isolated points is not dense in $X$, and let $V$ be a non-empty, open subset that contains no isolated points.
 If $V$ contains a non-empty, open set $U$ that is minimal with respect to inclusion, this must have at least $2$ elements; then any set $A$ such that $\emptyset\ne A\cap U\ne U$ is dense and codense in $U$, therefore non-monitorable.
 Otherwise every non-empty, open set included in $V$ must be infinite.
 Let $\{ U_n\mid n\in \N \} $ be an open basis for the induced topology of $V$.
 Define by recursion distinct elements $x_n,y_n\in U_n\setminus\bigcup_{m<n}\{ x_m,y_m\} $: the set $\{ x_n\mid n\in \N \} $ is dense and codense in $V$, so it is not monitorable. \end{proof}

 Proposition \ref{06072025} tells when $ \mathcal M(X)$ has the lowest possible complexity, namely $ \mathcal M (X)= \mathcal P (X)$.
 The other complexities realised by $ \mathcal M (X)$ for $X$ countable and second countable are described in the following example.